dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

     - If all requested scopes have already been granted, the signer may skip the user interaction.
     - If, by signer policy, the requested changes cannot be granted (e.g. because the signer enforces `ask_on_use` for specific permission scopes), the signer may skip the user interaction.
 4. The signer saves the changes to the permission scopes (if any), including modifications made by the user.
-5. The signer sends a response to the relying party with the state of each permission scope.
+5. The signer sends a response to the relying party with the state of each permission scope, including _all_ permission scopes and not only the ones changed in processing this request.

 ```mermaid
 sequenceDiagram